MADYS: the Manifold Age Determination for Young Stars: Applications

 \textsc{madys} has been conceived to connect models spanning from young self-luminous gas giants to old stars.
-Thanks to the complete coverage of JWST filters offered by a handful of models, \textsc{madys} will be a valuable tool to study the first data coming from the instrument, and to help characterize the properties of newly-discovered objects.
+Thanks to the complete coverage of JWST filters offered by some models, \textsc{madys} will be a valuable tool to study the first data coming from the instrument, and to help characterize the properties of newly discovered objects.

 Indeed, mode 2 is intended for objects that are not found in Gaia, such as objects discovered in direct imaging studies, either in isolation or as companions to stellar objects.
 In the latter case, \textsc{madys} can be used in two steps of the chain: to obtain the age of the stellar target --either directly or by exploiting its kinematic neighbors-- and to use such information to derive a mass estimate for the companion.
-A combination of indirect kinematic constraints and literature data was recently applied in \citet{2022arXiv220502279S} to derive age and mass estimates for both the stellar target and its companions.
+A combination of indirect kinematic constraints and literature data was recently applied in \citet{2022A&A...664A...9S} to derive age and mass estimates for both the stellar target and its companions.

 We present here an application of \textsc{madys} to the HR 8799 system \citep{2008Sci...322.1348M}, one of the cornerstones of direct imaging studies.
 With four giant planets detected around a $1.47^{+0.11}_{-0.08} M_\odot$ primary \citep{2018AJ....156..192W}, the system is a unique laboratory to test the accuracy of substellar evolutionary models.